Phosphatidylserine: Benefits, Dosage, and What the Research Actually Shows

 PS is synthesized endogenously by the body — primarily in the liver — but endogenous synthesis declines with age and is dependent on adequate dietary supply of DHA and other omega-3 fatty acids as precursors.
 Research on phosphatidylserine metabolism and brain aging has demonstrated that brain PS concentrations decline measurably with age — a structural degradation that contributes directly to the receptor sensitivity reduction, neurotransmitter signaling impairment, and neuroplasticity decline that characterize age-related cognitive changes.

 Dietary PS is found primarily in animal products — particularly organ meats and fish — at concentrations that make achieving therapeutically relevant intakes from diet alone impractical for most people.
-Supplement PS is derived from one of two sources: bovine cortex — the original source used in most early clinical research — or soy lecithin, the modern plant-based alternative that replaced bovine-derived PS after BSE concerns arose in the 1990s.
+Supplement PS is derived from one of two sources: bovine cortex (brain tissue) — the original source used in most early clinical research — or soy lecithin, the modern plant-based alternative that replaced bovine-derived PS after BSE (bovine spongiform encephalopathy) concerns arose in the 1990s.
 The shift to soy-derived PS has introduced an important research interpretation caveat that any rigorous PS guide must address directly.

 The FDA Qualified Health Claim: What It Actually Means